jorgermduarte/tensura-game/README.md

 - npm run start:client

 ## Info
-- The game will run on port 8000, and the server will run on 3000.
+- The game client will run on port 8000, and the server will run on 3000.

 ## Features
 - Character sprite with frame movements.